SuperNabla95/Particle_Swarm_Optimization/README.md

 > "It solves a problem by having a population of candidate solutions, here dubbed particles, and moving these particles around in the search-space according to simple mathematical formulae over the particle’s position and velocity."
 ---
 ## The project :pencil:
 This project aims at the implementation of a C++ multi-thread (and so faster) version of the PSO application.
+The PSO technique is here utilized to perform an **approximated calculation of the minimum of a function ina 2-dimensional search space**.

 ---
 ## Run the code :rocket: